drewgonzales360/wrapcom/README.md

 LineLength - default 80

 This sets the desired line length.
-When rewriting comments, Line The Wrapper will do it's best to ensure that the comment lines are less than 80 characters long, but will put as many words into a line as it can.
+When rewriting comments, WrapCom will do it's best to ensure that the comment lines are less than 80 characters long, but will put as many words into a line as it can.

 ## Known Issues